 I see therapy as a unique and incredibly powerful gift that when used can change children, adolescents, and women in a way that brings them more joy, self-acceptance, hope, and peace within themselves and within their relationships.

 EDUCATION AND CLINICAL EXPERIENCE:

 I am an alumna of the University of Georgia where I earned my bachelor’s degree in both Psychology and Criminal Justice.
 Afterward, I traveled and lived in Guatemala working in a school setting.
 It was there that I strengthened my Spanish speaking skills.
 Following my travel abroad, I moved to Colorado and attended the University of Denver where I received my Masters in Forensic Psychology as well as my Doctorate in Clinical Psychology.
-While living in Colorado, I worked in a community mental health center’s outpatient clinic and provided therapy services in elementary and middle schools as well as school-based health clinics.
+While living in Colorado, I worked in a community mental health center’s outpatient clinic and provided therapy services in elementary and middle schools as well as an integrated managed care facility.
 I was also the program director of a child-focused refugee and immigrant program.
-I am certified in perinatal mental health (PMH-C) and I am a National Board Certified Clinical Hypnotherapist.
+I am certified in Perinatal Mental Health (PMH-C) and I am a member of the National Board for Certified Clinical Hypnotherapists (NBCCH).
 I am also a member of the American Psychological Association and the Georgia Psychological Association.